 “It was a huge mentality shift to how much can I ramp it up while still working full time in my other job,” she says.
 “There’s a quote by Dave Ramsey that goes: ‘Live like no one else, so you later can live like no one else.’
 My husband and I were really disciplined when we got started, and it made the process less difficult.”

-And now, these two millionaires are going to divulge their strategies on how they got to where they are — and how you can do it too.
+Erik, Shannon, and I are going to share our strategies on how we got to where we are — and how you can do it too.

-Remember, our two millionaires were able to earn their money through a powerful combination of two things:
+All three of us were able to earn our money through a powerful combination of two things:

 - Investing and saving